 Welcome to “The Grumpy Book Reviewer”.
 On this site, I will be sharing my opinion of the books I’ve chosen, and some that publishers and authors have asked me to review.
 Unlike book reviews written for a college course, or even some high school courses, where reviews are (or should be) written only in 3rd person, I will be writing in a more personal manner, as if I were talking with a friend.
 Of course, your comments are invited and welcomed.

 Lots of people have said you can travel the world through books, but there is so much more.
 I have learned much from reading that I likely would never have learned elsewhere.
-For example, in what I assumed to be some chick-flick-style easy reads, I learned a lot about the endangered Loggerhead Sea Turtles, and about the once-popular tourist attractions in Florida, such as Silver Springs, and Weeki-Wachee Springs, being turned into state parks.
-In a Tom Clancy novel, I learned that the Concord (a now-retired airplane) expanded 11 inches in length when at altitude.
+For example, in what I assumed to be some chick-lit-style easy reads, I learned a lot about the endangered Loggerhead Sea Turtles, and about the once-popular tourist attractions in Florida, such as Silver Springs, and Weeki-Wachee Springs, being turned into state parks.
+In a Tom Clancy novel, I learned that the Concord (a now-retired airplane) expanded 11 inches in length when at cruising altitude — who knew?

 I must have been born with a red pen in my hand because I detest poor writing: bad grammar, a lack of punctuation, poor syntax, run-on sentences, dangling (incomplete) sentences, a lack of research on the part of the author, and incorrect word usage, to name just a few.
 I will call an author out on these things, but I will always be kind in doing so.